omarsaad98/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /Chapter 3.md

 “Whoah, that's so cool\!”
 Jumping into the conversation was a cheerful looking Eric.

-“So you don’t remember anything?”, I nodded
+“So you don’t remember anything?”
+I nodded

 “What about your parents, did you remember them?”